 While researching stocks we do not constrain ourselves on market cap or sectors.
 We look at small caps, mid caps as well as large caps.
-Wherever we see value and find opportunity to make high absolute returns with limited downside risks, we go ahead with researching it in more depth.
-In the long run, it's advisable to have a multi-cap and diversified portfolio.
+Wherever we see value and find opportunity to make high absolute returns with limited downside risks, we go ahead with researching it in more depth, making Treasure Trove a collection of sector-agnostic multi-cap stocks.

 You may signup for free and see some of the our existing holdings with detailed initiating coverage reports at http://investor.stalwartvalue.com/users/sign_up

 We hope these reports will give a fair idea on our research process and indicate the kind of depth we go into.

 To know more about our process, we suggest you to go through Our Focus on website’s Treasure Trove page.
 Also, you may read our blog where Jatin has shared some of his old work and thoughts on investing.

 Price is a function of two factors- Growth in earnings per share (depends on how well company does) and Valuation i.e. P/E multiple (depends on market sentiments).
 We prefer to invest in companies where earnings growth prospects are high and valuations have scope of re-rating.
 Having said that, being human we understand our limitations in predicting the future and hence refrain from sharing any target price or any kind of excel-based forecasting where next quarter’s EPS is forecasted to second decimal point.
 We will stay invested as long as the thesis is playing out well or till we find better opportunities.
 Either ways, we will keep you posted with our thoughts through regular (generally quarterly) updates on all our positions.